These instructions will show you how to download the latest firmware onto the flight controller using the Mission Planner ground station.

 Windows should automatically detect and install the correct driver software.

 Select the COM port¶

 If using the Mission Planner select the COM port drop-down on the upper-right corner of the screen (near the Connect button).
-Select AUTO or the specific port for your board (PX4FMU or Arduino Mega 2560).
+Select AUTO or the specific port for your board.
 Set the Baud rate to 115200 as shown.
 Don’t hit Connect just yet.

 On the Mission Planner’s Initial Setup | Install Firmware screen select the appropriate icon that matches your frame (i.e. Quad, Hexa).
 Answer Yes when it asks you “Are you sure?”.

 After the GCS detects which board you are using it will ask you to unplug the board, plug it back in and then press OK within a few seconds (during this brief period the bootloader accepts requests to upload new firmware).

 Next you may be asked “Upload ChibiOS?”.
 Most users will not notice a significant difference regardless of how this is answered.

 - “Yes” will load ArduPilot using the newer ChibiOS operating system which results in a smaller and more efficient firmware but has a few missing features

 - “No” will load ArduPilot using the older NuttX operating system.

 If all goes well you will see some status appear on the bottom right including the words, “erase…”, “program…”, “verify..” and “Upload Done”.
 The firmware has been succesfully uploaded to the board.